Contrast seeker: Problems

 Contrast seekers are subject to problems when the contrast spot changes.
 This can occur quite easily if the target changes angle, causing the absolute brightness of the object to change, or if it moves, which can change the contrast relative to the surroundings.
 For instance, a tank on a roadway might provide a very high contrast tracking spot, only to have that disappear when it drives off the road into low bush.
 It can also be fooled by artificial lighting changes and similar effects.
-It is for this reason that the timers are gated, to limit the area in which the changes can take place without breaking lock.
+This is the reason that the timers are "gated", to limit the area in which the changes can take place without breaking lock.

 One solution to this problem is to use infrared imaging instead of visible light.
 This is particularly well suited to long-wave infrared cameras that image the heat signature of the target.
-This is very effective against vehicles like tanks, where the engine produces an excellent high-contrast image to seek on.
+This is very effective against vehicles like tanks, where the engine produces an excellent high-contrast image to seek on, and few other objects in nature will generate a similar signal.
 However, this also greatly adds to the cost of the seeker, especially in the 1970s when this technology was new, and also limits it to uses against vehicles or other hot sources.
 This means the aircraft has to carry two types of missiles, ones with IR for vehicles, and ones with visible light seekers for attacking other targets like bridges or bunkers.

 A more subtle problem is that the contrast seeker, unlike most seeker systems, loses accuracy as it approaches the target.
 This is due to the image of the tracking point growing as it approaches.
 What might have been a single pixel on the screen when the missile was launched from 10 km away might extend over dozens of pixels by the time it has reached a kilometer from the target.
 At that point the tracking logic no longer works as naturally, any area within the gated range will now return a positive signal, causing the seeker to track back and forth within the area.

 Early contrast seekers thus used a second system that noticed the target spot beginning to spread over several pixels and lock the approach angle into a coasting phase once this happened.
 This means last-minute movements of the target or any remaining tracking error cannot be addressed.
 However, systems that aimed for the center of an extended target appeared even by the early 1970s, and modern systems can apply any required level of image processing desired to address this concern.